 1. Rivers in Ontario

-Located in East & Central Canada, Ontario has stunning geographical features to allure.
+Ontario is located in East & Central Canada and has stunning geographical features to allure.
 There are plenty of rivers in Ontario.
 Each of them is unique and amazing in its way.

 The only way to explore these never-stopping beauties is by following them.
 Be ready to unfold the surprises these rivers carry with them.
 Let me put down a list of 13 famous rivers in Ontario.